Friedrich Sellow

 Friedrich Sellow (var.
 Sello) (1789–1831) was a German botanist and naturalist.
-He was one of the earliest European scientific explorers of Brazil, and a major collector of Brazilian flora.
+He was one of the earliest European scientific explorers of Brazil and Uruguay, and a major collector of Brazilian flora.

 Friedrich Sellow was born on March 12, 1789.
 He was the eldest son of Carl Julius Samuel Sello, the gardener of the Royal Court of Potsdam.
 After learning the gardening profession with relatives, Sellow went to work and study in the Botanical Garden of Berlin under the patronage of its director, Carl Ludwig Willdenow (1765–1812).
 In 1810 Sellow travelled to Paris to study.
 Here he attended scientific lectures by Georges Cuvier and Jean-Baptiste Lamarck, and worked at the Jardin des Plantes.

 In the next year, with recommendations and financial assistance from Alexander von Humboldt (1769–1859), Sellow traveled to the Netherlands and England, coming in contact with the most prominent botanists of the time.
 During the Napoleonic Wars Sellow avoided France and the rest of continental Europe, accepting an invitation by the Russian consul Baron von Langsdorff (1774–1852), to be part of a scientific expedition the baron was organizing in Brazil.
 (Langsdorff was serving at the time as a diplomat in Rio de Janeiro.)
 In 1814, with the financial backing of British botanists, and after having made meticulous preparations, Sellow sailed to Rio de Janeiro.
 There, he and his colleagues were well received by the Portuguese colonial government, and Sellow soon began receiving a generous annual salary as an official naturalist.
 Sellow learned to speak Portuguese, and carried out initially smaller excursions in the environs of Rio de Janeiro; including, from 1815 to 1817, an expedition led by the German prince Maximilian zu Wied-Neuwied (1782–1867).
 From these expeditions Sellow collected many specimens which he sent back to London.
 One of these was Salvia splendens, known as Lee's scarlet sage, which became popular as an ornamental summer flower in England and Germany.